 But be careful!

 If you or your child has challenges with magnesium, you may want to avoid this or check in with your healthcare provider.
 Additionally, you can buy medicine-grade Epsom salt, which can be too strong for your system.
 (I know someone who used this and believes it had a negative effect on his bowels as too strong a laxative.)
-Here is my affiliate link to my favorite brands:

 3. Senna Tea